Ride-share drivers: Tax Information Centre

 The Basics

 As a ride-share driver, any income that you receive while performing ride-share duties is considered self-employed income.
-This means that in addition to filing your usual T-slips (if you receive any income elsewhere as an employee), you must also complete a T2125 form, and include this information within your tax return.
+This means that you must file your regular T-slips (if you receive any income from other places as an employee), and complete a T2125 form.
+You must also include this information on your tax return.

-TurboTax software will guide you through inputting these amounts when filing your return, once you have completed the profile section and identified yourself as self-employed.
+TurboTax will help you enter these amounts when filing your return.
+You must finish the profile section and identify as self-employed.

 As a self-employed individual, you're required to claim all of your ride-share-related income on your tax return.
 This information will be contained on your Annual Tax Summary, as well as your T2125 form.